Burhanhassanreshi/laravel-api-response-builder/example/README.md

 ### Using PHP Attributes (Optional)

-For more detailed documentation, add attributes to your controller methods:
+PHP attributes are **completely optional**.
+Use them only if you need more detailed or customized documentation:

 ```php
 use Stackmasteraliza\ApiResponse\Attributes\ApiEndpoint;